Should I Insulate the Wall Between the Garage and House When Updating Exterior Wall Insulation with Foam?

 Those annoying drafts, uncomfortable rooms, and higher-than-you-care-for monthly energy bills have caused you to look into upgrading your exterior wall insulation.

-As a foam insulation contractor for more than 15 years, we encounter this situation frequently at RetroFoam of Michigan.
+As a foam insulation contractor for more than 17 years, we frequently encounter this situation at RetroFoam of Michigan.
 If you find yourself in this same scenario, here are a few things to consider to help you make this decision.

 Why Wouldn’t a Homeowner Want to Re-Insulate the Wall Between the Garage and House?